 - Weight: 4 lbs or 1.8KG

-Another big change – and an incredibly welcome update during the Covid-19 era of zoom calls – is Dell finally relocated the webcam to the top of its display.
-If you’ve used previous XPS models, you’ll be all-to-familiar with the spider fingers and nostril angles of their old design.
+Another significant change – and an incredibly welcome update during the Covid-19 era of zoom calls – is Dell finally relocated the webcam to the top of its display.
+If you’ve used previous XPS models, you’ll be all too familiar with their old design’s spider fingers and nostril angles.
 This was a change that absolutely had to happen.

-The keyboard is new, as well, but it is rather straightforward.
-The biggest difference I’ve noticed is the left-right arrow keys are larger than expected, so it takes some time to adjust to using the directional arrows without looking down.
+The keyboard is new, as well, but it is relatively straightforward.
+The most significant difference I’ve noticed is that the left-right arrow keys are larger than expected, so it takes some time to adjust to the directional arrows without looking down.

 Audio quality has received a boost, too, as the first-ever laptop to feature Waves Nx 3D audio for speakers.

 Ports and Slots are, in my opinion, exactly what I expect on a modern laptop:

 - 4x Thunderbolt 3 with power delivery and DisplayPort

 - Full-size SD Card reader

 - 3.5mm headphone/microphone combo

 - Wedge-shape lock slot (I don’t know anyone that uses this)